- This event has passed.

 Ed Lee, President & CEO, Habitat for Humanity of Greater Cincinnati

-Noerena Limón, Senior Vice President for Public Policy and Industry Relations, National Association of Hispanic Real Estate Professionals
+Noerena Limón, Executive Vice President of Public Policy and Industry Relations, National Association of Hispanic Real Estate Professionals

 Mike Loftin, CEO, Homewise, Inc. Albuquerque, New Mexico